WP-Autoplugin/wp-autoplugin/readme.txt

 While WP-Autoplugin aims to generate high-quality code adhering to WordPress standards, we recommend testing the code thoroughly before using it on a production site.

 == Changelog ==

+= 1.4.1 =
+* Added option to change model at every step
+* Fixed minor issues with the Extend Plugin feature

 = 1.4 =
 * Analyze and extend any third-party plugin